Zaid-Ajaj/the-elmish-book/chapters/dev-flow/styling-with-sass.md

 /* main.scss */
 @import "bulma";
 ```
 Now all of Bulma modules are imported into the application.
-You can cherry pick the modules you want by first including the utilities that other modules:
+You can cherry pick the modules you want by first including the utilities that other modules require:
 ```css
 /* main.scss */
 @import "bulma/sass/utilities/_all.sass";